Skip to main content

 The Industrial Production Index is a short-term indicator that measures changes in the volume of gross value added generated by industrial sectors and industry as a whole.
 As an index value it measures changes in industrial production, without taking into account the effect of prices.

-The Industrial Production Index is calculated for the large industrial sectors, according to the economic destination of goods (defined by EC Regulation No. 656/2007 of the Commission of the European Communities, amending EC Regulation No. 586/2001, in reference to the definition of large industrial sectors).
+The Industrial Production Index is calculated for the large industrial sectors, according to the economic destination of goods (defined in Annex II of Commission Implementing Regulation (EU) 2020/1197 of 30 July 2020 laying down technical specifications and arrangements pursuant to Regulation (EU) 2019/2152 of the European Parliament and of the Council on European business statisticss).
 Idescat includes a disaggregation of equipment goods and intermediate goods for Catalonia.
 It also provides this for the four sections of the CCAE-2009 and the divisions within manufacturing industries.

 Idescat also calculates the Industrial Production Index of industrial products, which includes all the large industrial sectors, except for energy.